 Can Indian Virgin Hair Be Dyed?

 While it's best to avoid overly harsh chemicals, virgin Remy extensions can be lightened or darkened as natural hair.
 Experts advise that you should not attempt to dye non-Remy hair weaves.
-This kind of synthetic hair extensions has been chemically treated, which strips the strands to their weakest.
+This kind of synthetic hair extension has been chemically treated, which strips the strands to their weakest.
 They are generally not strong enough to be dyed.

 Things You'll Need Before Dyeing The Virgin Indian Hair